 - Aliens Steal Cattle: For a movie about aliens and UFOs, it's notably averted.
 When the Bug arrives at the farmhouse where Edgar lives, a cow is seen grazing near the truck, but then the cow leaves the truck shortly before the Bug's spacecraft totals it while landing, and Bug!Edgar doesn't express any interest in the cattle on the farm.

 - Almost Dead Guy: The Arquillian Prince inside the jeweler's body, who survives long enough to give a cryptic clue to the protagonists.
 Not that he was being cryptic on purpose.
-Poor fellow was clearly dealing with a language barrier.
+Poor fellow was dying and not fluent in English.

 - Amnesia Missed a Spot: When J meets Dr. Weaver in the morgue, they vaguely notice that they may have met before, but dismiss it as Deja Vu.
 In the beginning of the movie, they had met, but K had wiped both of their memories.